fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v3/README.md

 });
 ```

-You can also check [example Nuxt Application](../../examples/nuxt-v3-example).
+See the [example Nuxt Application](../../examples/nuxt-v3-example) for more details.

 ## Documentation

-You can find detailed documentation and API reference [here](https://fingerprintjs.github.io/fingerprintjs-pro-vue/vue-3/).
+You can find detailed documentation in the [API reference](https://fingerprintjs.github.io/fingerprintjs-pro-vue/vue-3/).

 ## Caching strategy

-When you use FingerprintJS Pro, you pay for each API call.
-Our [best practices](https://dev.fingerprint.com/docs/caching-visitor-information) recommend using cache to reduce the API call rate.
-The Library uses the SessionStorage cache strategy by default.
+Fingerprint Pro usage is billed per API call.
+To reduce API calls, it is a good practice to [cache identification results](https://dev.fingerprint.com/docs/caching-visitor-information).
+The SDK uses SessionStorage to cache results by default.

 :warning: **WARNING** If you use data from `extendedResult`, please pay additional attention to caching strategy.